akamai/cli-appsec/README.md

-  slow-post                 Display contents of slow post in a policy. enable-slow-post          Enable slow post in a policy. disable-slow-post         Disable slow post in a policy.
+  slow-post                 Display contents of slow post in a policy. enable-slow-post          Enable slow post in a policy. disable-slow-post         Disable slow post in a policy. penalty-box               Display penalty box action in a policy. disable-penalty-box       Disable penalty box in a policy. enable-penalty-box        Enable penalty box in a policy. attack-groups             List all attack group actions in a policy. attack-group              Display attack group action in a policy. attackgroup-condition-exception  Display attack group condition exception in a policy. modify-attackgroup-condition-exception  Update attack group condition exception in a policy. enable-attack-group       Enable attack group in a policy. disable-attack-group      Disable attack group  in a policy. rule-actions              List all rule actions in a policy. rule-action               Display rule action in a policy. enable-rule-action        Enable rule action in a policy. disable-rule-action       Disable rule action in a policy. rule-condition-exception  Display rule condition exception in a policy. modify-rule-condition-exception  Update rule condition exception in a policy.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]